You Don't Know Me (Ben Folds song)

-You Don't Know Me is the name of the lead-off single from Ben Folds' third studio album, Way to Normal.
+You Don't Know Me is a song by American musician Ben Folds, the lead single from his third studio album Way to Normal (2008).
 The song features Regina Spektor on vocals dueting with Ben Folds.
 The song is also the 4th song on Ben Folds' 2009 album Stems & Seeds.

 Recording

 Ben Folds called Regina Spektor and asked her to be featured in the song.
 In an interview with Rolling Stone, he explained, "I just called her up and we went up and did it.
 I had a part I wanted her to sing it, but she added a lot.
 There's stuff that just came out of her mouth that wasn't the plan, which is great.
 That's kinda what I wanted.
 The song chords were so simple there wasn't much room for that, but she's one of those talented people.
 When she works it's scary good.
 She's just all talent."